checkly/docs.checklyhq.com/site/content/docs/open-telemetry/instrumenting-code/nodejs.md

 ## Step 2: Initialize the instrumentation

-Create a file called `tracing.js` at the root of your project and add the following code"
+Create a file called `tracing.js` at the root of your project and add the following code:

 ```javascript
 // tracing.js